parkermac/LO/pre/river/README.md

 ---

-`make_climatology.py` averages the flow and temperature historical records by yearday.
+`make_climatology.py` averages the flow (and temperature if you tell it to) historical records by yearday.
 There are no missing values, so these can be used as a backup plan when there is missing data.
 Note that only about a third of the rivers have enough temperature data to make climatologies, and that for EC rivers the data is just from the last year.

 INPUT: